 - To assist students in making choices, a Post 16 information evening is held in January of Year 11.
 Students have full access to information, both from school and careers staff and from representatives of local FE colleges.
-A curriculum fair run by Y12 and Y13 students is also held in January, to enable students to talk to current students taking level 3 subjects. - All applicants to the sixth form are invited to a guidance discussion meeting by one of the Sixth Form Leadership Team, or the Senior Leadership Team to assess the suitability of the courses chosen to the ability, aptitudes and aspirations of the student. - Student choice of A Level courses is enhanced by the Harpenden Consortium provision. - Those who do not attain a minimum Grade 4 in English or Maths GCSE attend resit classes and are entered for the resit examinations. - Students benefit from a pastoral support programme, delivered through tutorials.
+A curriculum fair run by Y12 and Y13 students is also held in January, to enable students to talk to current students taking level 3 subjects. - All internal applicants to the sixth form are invited to a guidance discussion meeting by one of the Sixth Form Leadership Team, or the Senior Leadership Team to assess the suitability of the courses chosen to the ability, aptitudes and aspirations of the student.
+Those external applicants who meet the entry criteria are invited to an offer holder meeting in the Spring term, where the Head of Sixth form shares guidance and expectations for students wishing to join in September. - Student choice of A Level courses is enhanced by the Harpenden Consortium provision. - Those who do not attain a minimum Grade 4 in English or Maths GCSE attend resit classes and are entered for the resit examinations. - Students benefit from a pastoral support programme, delivered through tutorials.
 External speakers contribute to topics such as self-protection, bereavement, stress management, mental health, cancer awareness and drugs awareness. - An enrichment programme throughout Year 12 and Year 13 develops breadth of experience.
 Students have the opportunity to take part in sporting and community activities, within the school or wider community.
 Timetabled lessons covering a wide variety of topics support the enrichment programme.
 PSHCE and PRE provision is delivered through the enrichment / tutorial programme and through assemblies. - All Year 12 students complete a work placement week in the summer term. - In Year 12 students are timetabled one hour of volunteering within the school community (years 7-13) developing their skills in academic support and mentoring. - An Independent Study Skills hour for all Year 12 and Year 13, provides students with time for a programme of self-regulated independent learning, using a learning toolkit to support students gain a broad range of ASPIRE learning habits and skills.